samyzaf/ezsettings/README.md

 * The standard usage is explained in the the file "tests.py" that comes with the package.

-* The only deficiency is that you are not allowed to use the Settings class attributes:
+* The only deficiency is that you are not allowed to use the Settings class attributes as keys in your settings object:
       delete, get, keys, pop, set, update,
       __class__, __delattr__, __dict__, __dir__, __doc__, __eq__, __format__, __ge__,
       __getattribute__, __getitem__, __gt__, __hash__, __init__, __init_subclass__,